Codility for employees allows you to evaluate your team and engage them in learning new technical skills and languages.

 STEP FOUR: For training, we recommend keeping candidate feedback turned on in your test.
 This will give participants a quick overview of their performance after the session, which helps them understand their overall score instantly.

 STEP FIVE: Customise the welcome message to add more information for your team (or any additional info about prizes or rules).
 This welcome message will be shown to the participants just before they begin the session, so it'll give them last minute info.

 STEP SIX: How you invite participants depends on the style of the training session.
-If it's an individual session designed to be done in your team members' own time, send them the invitation to the session via email (you can also send it in bulk) and customise the email message so they understand when and why you'd like them to do the session, and what you'll be using the output for.
+If it's an individual session designed to be done in your team members' own time, send them the invitation to the session via email (you can also send it in bulk) and customize the email message so they understand when and why you'd like them to do the session, and what you'll be using the output for.
 If it's a group or individual competition, use a public link (which you can send to participants directly, put in the calendar event, or send by Slack) with the start date and end time set aligned to your event.

 STEP SEVEN: Results and wrap up.
 Depending on the style of your training session, you'll want to respond to participants pretty quickly about how they did, and what that means.
 For every participant, you'll have a full candidate report and will be able to easily review and dig deeper into individual results.
 If it's a competition, we recommend you take a screenshot of the sessions on the test or put it up on a projector for everyone to see.
 With competitions, you'll want to give first place to the person/s that scored the highest score first.
 If you'd like an automatic leaderboard, contact your Customer Success Manager and we can show you the options (available on Unlimited plans only).

 - There is no Similarity Checker as these sessions are run exclusively by programmers within your company who you trust.